 “We have long needed a book for non-specialist readers accurately explaining the scientific background of important bioethical issues and showing how basic moral norms guide our thinking about them to sound conclusions.
 Now we have it.
 I congratulate Gerard Verschuuren for meeting so vital a need.”

 McCormick Professor of Jurisprudence, Princeton University

 Visiting Professor of Law, Harvard University

-“This book is a masterpiece of clarity and common sense.
-To deny its principles, you have to be morally obtuse.
-To deny that its conclusions logically follow from its principles, you have to be logically obtuse.
-Yet many today deny its conclusions, especially in media and academia.”
+“Matters of Life and Death is a masterpiece of clarity and common sense.
+Yet many today deny its conclusions, especially in media and academia."

 — Peter Kreeft

 “When we are lost in the woods, we need a compass.
 William J. Bennett produced The Moral Compass in 1995.
 But it did not, as does Verschuuren’s book, deal with the specific problems that plague our time, ranging from abortion to in-vitro-fertilization.
 To his credit, Gerard Verschuuren deftly manages, in a most readable manner, to align common sense, conscience, nature, and human rights in the same direction, toward a True North that is Catholic in both senses of the word: for everyone and consistent with the Catholic vision.”

 — Donald T. DeMarco